Development of an Arts & Culture Strategy for West Vancouver

 TIMELINE FOR THE ARTS & CULTURE STRATEGY

-The consulting firm MDB Insight has been contracted to work with District staff to develop the scope of the strategy and lead the community consultation process.
-A timeline for the community consultation meetings will be posted soon.
+A Steering Committee comprised of community members and the consulting firm MDB Insight are working with District staff to develop the strategy and lead the community consultation process.

 A steering committee of representatives from various sectors has been formed to work with the consultant and staff.

-Steering Committee Members: Jacquie Gijssen (Co-Chair), Graham Nicholls (Co-Chair), Rob Gloor, Stephanie Jones, Paddy Macleod, Terry Pask, Tracey Tarling, Don Vaughan, Jackie Wong
+Steering Committee Members: Chief Janice George, Jacquie Gijssen (Co-Chair), Graham Nicholls (Co-Chair), Rob Gloor, Stephanie Jones, Paddy Macleod, Terry Pask, Tracey Tarling, Don Vaughan, Jackie Wong

-DWV Staff: Doti Niedermayer, Stephen Mikicich, Corinne Ambor
+Staff: Doti Niedermayer, Stephen Mikicich, Corinne Ambor, Christie Rosta